The future of work?

-Often, it is said, the superficially modern-looking and hip start-up culture is abused to conceal self-exploitation and abuses in the company, according to the motto: "We have a football table, but expect 70 hours of work per week."
-As studies show, even younger employees are less and less likely to be affected by this.
+One hears that the seemingly modern and hip start-up culture is often used to hide self-exploitation and grievances in the company, according to the motto: "We have a football table, but expect 70 hours of work per week."
+But studies have shown that young employees are less and less influenced by this.

 Behind this is a system like the Goodplace founder, Monika Krauss-Wildegger in an interview with the example of the new profession of Feelgood Management explained:

-"At first glance, the term implies that it's all about fun or health.
-Companies that only emphasize these aspects often do not want any further structural changes. "
+“At first glance, the term means that it is all about fun or health.
+Companies that only emphasize these aspects often do not want any further structural changes at all. ”